juanjoDiaz/serverless-plugin-warmup/README.md

 * **source** Has been renamed to `payload`
 * **sourceRaw** Has been renamed to `payloadRaw`

+#### Automatically creates a role for the lambda

+If no role is provided in the `custom.warmup` config, a default role with minimal permissions is created for each warmer.

 ## Cost

 You can check the Lambda [pricing](https://aws.amazon.com/lambda/pricing/) and CloudWatch [pricing](https://aws.amazon.com/cloudwatch/pricing/) or can use the [AWS Lambda Pricing Calculator](https://s3.amazonaws.com/lambda-tools/pricing-calculator.html) to estimate the monthly cost

 #### Example

-If you want to warm 10 functions, each with `memorySize = 1024` and `duration = 10`, using the default settings (and we ignore the free tier):
+If you have a single warmer and want to warm 10 functions, each with `memorySize = 1024` and `duration = 10`, using the default settings (and we ignore the free tier):

 * WarmUp: runs 8640 times per month = $0.18
 * 10 warm lambdas: each invoked 8640 times per month = $14.4